DrNoLife/coub_downloader/README.md

 I have a few more things planned for it.
 But I want to set this straight, I don't plan on making a "proper" GUI for the program.<br/>
 With that said, what I do plan on doing is: Create a way to go through your entire list of "Liked" coubs.
 This is not exposed from the API, as far as I could see, but I did find a way that would make it possible.

-Other than that, I also plan on implementing this:
-* Error log, så any coubs that fails to be downloaded, gets logged so the user can download them manually.
-* Progress "bar", so one can see how long they are during downloading.
-* Text file acting as a "already downloaded" list, so we easier and faster can skip coubs we've already downloaded.

 ## Extra notes
 Right so another update: